 About the Artist: Henri Rousseau.

 Born in Laval, the chief town of the Department of Mayenne in northwest France, Henri Rousseau was a self-taught artist but lacked the studio training of his day.
-His family wasn’t rich, as his father dealer in tinware, and his mother, Eleonore Guyard, descended from a prominent military family.
+His family wasn’t rich, as his father dealt in tinware, and his mother, Eleonore Guyard, descended from a prominent military family.
 There are fewer records of the earlier life of Henri, but we know that at eighteen, he was sent to Mexico in the service of the ill-starred Emperor Maximilian as a musician in his band.
 In 1866, when he returned to France, he demobilized the next year and became a lawyer’s clerk.
-Soon after, in 1870, he entered an army with the rank of sergeant as the war proceeded.
-At all these periods, even with the time he has been compelled with different jobs, he just says to himself,
+Soon after, in 1870, he entered the army with the rank of sergeant as the war proceeded.
+During all these periods, he was compelled by different jobs, he just said to himself,

 “to follow a career quite different from that to which his artistic tastes invited him.”

-And hence when he was forty, he finally retired on a tiny pension and decided to be a professional artist.
+Hence when he was forty, he finally retired on a tiny pension and decided to be a professional artist.
 It was the year 1885.
 Before the 1800s, there existed no painting of Rousseau.
-Being a self-taught artist, he was too poor to enrol himself in any art school.
-He began painting memories of anonymous portraits, flower pieces, little romantic landscapes and folk paintings.
+Being a self-taught artist, he was too poor to enroll himself in any art school.
+He began painting memories of anonymous portraits, flower pieces, little romantic landscapes, and folk paintings.

 History and Background of the Jungle Painting.

 Even though the artwork belonged to the era after post-impressionism, it consisted of the same style.
 It also displays naive art or primitivism alongside.
-Not to confuse you, earlier in this article, I briefed you about post-impressionism.
-But don’t worry, we will cover it again.
+To understand the painting, we will learn about the movement in brief.

 About Post-Impressionism.